 Exploratory and Developmental Research Grant to Improve Health Care Quality and Outcomes through Health Information Technology (IT) (R21)

-Exploratory and Developmental Grant to Improve Health Care Quality through Health Information Technology (IT) (R21) will award funding for research related to projects on health information technology projects.
-Funding may be used for:
+Exploratory and Developmental Grant to Improve Health Care Quality through Health Information Technology will award funding for research that will contribute to the evidence base of how health information technology improves healthcare quality and outcomes.